Hixie/isd/servers/src/systems-server/README.md

 Some features can be disabled, either manually or because they're out of resources or for some other reason.
 Such features often have a `<disabled>` bit field, which is 32 bits wide.
-The bits are defined as follows; the features given in parentheses are the features that contribute the bit:
+The bits are defined as follows.

-   0 (LSB) : The asset was manually disabled (`fcOnOff` feature).
+   0 (LSB) : The asset was manually disabled (see `fcOnOff` feature).
    1       : The asset's structural integrity has not yet reached the
-             minimum functional threshold (`fcStructure` feature).
+             minimum functional threshold (see `fcStructure` feature).
+   2       : The asset expects to be in an `fcRegion`, but is not.
-   2       : reserved, always zero
+   3       : reserved, always zero
    ...
    31 (MSB): reserved, always zero